sfalkoff/sql-lesson/README.md

     Table 'Grades'
     student_github  | project_title | grade
     ---------------------------------------
-    chriszf         | Markov        | 10
+    jhacks          | Markov        | 10
-    chriszf         | Pyglet        | 2
+    jhacks          | Blockly       | 2
-    cruhland        | Markov        | 50
+    sdevelops       | Markov        | 50
-    cruhland        | Pyglet        | 100
+    sdevelops       | Blockly       | 100

 Construct the CREATE TABLE statement on your own, using the previous examples as a template.
 The 'student\_github' column should be the same size and type as the 'github' column in the 'Students' table.
 The 'project\_title' should similarly matched to the 'title' column in the 'Projects' table.

 ** Create the table before moving on **

-Reading this table, we can see that the student with the github account 'chriszf' has completed the project with the title 'Markov' for a total grade of 10.
-He has also completed the project entitled 'Pyglet' for a measly two points.
+Reading this table, we can see that the student with the github account 'jhacks' has completed the project with the title 'Markov' for a total grade of 10.
+She has also completed the project entitled 'Blockly' for a measly two points.

-The student with the github account 'cruhland' on the other hand, is doing much better with his projects, scoring 50 and 100 on each.
+The student with the github account 'sdevelops' on the other hand, is doing much better with her projects, scoring 50 and 100 on each.

 The command to insert the first row is written as such:

-    INSERT INTO Grades VALUES ("chriszf", "Markov", 10);
+    INSERT INTO Grades VALUES ("jhacks", "Markov", 10);

 Before moving on, insert the remaining rows into the Grades table, as well as adding some of your own.